How to stop a divorce

 Being able to see your own contribution to your spouse wanting to leave the marriage requires painful insight and a willingness to own your mistakes.
 I recommend you ask your spouse for time to look at your stuff and to understand how you contributed to this outcome.
 You may not get that time, but do the work anyway.
 This isn’t about manipulating your spouse so they will come back.
 This is real work to change decades of thinking and behaving in ways that weren’t conducive to being in a relationship.
 Don’t fall into the trap of making some change and then expecting your spouse to immediately forgive you and want to reconcile.
 Rebuilding trust takes time.

 Will it work?

 This is only a quick glance over some of the intense work we do in marriage rescue.
 Prospective clients regularly ask about success rates and I understand why.
 They want to gauge their “odds” before they invest their time, energy, and finances on their hope for reconciliation.
 The truth is it is impossible to give accurate measures of success as each relationship is unique.
 But I can tell you this… if you do the work, the process itself is a win/win.
 You’ll either save your marriage or you will make yourself ready for a healthier, happier relationship down the road.
 You will also have the peace of mind knowing you’ve done absolutely everything you can do to save your marriage which will save you doubts and regrets later.

-For those of you that want more detailed help in stopping a divorce and rescuing your marriage, you can check out our Re-engage Toolkit, a PDF available for purchase and immediate download which gives you 20 tools to use to re-engage your spouse.
+For those of you that want more detailed help in stopping a divorce and rescuing your marriage, you can check out our The Marriage Rescue Triage Toolkit, a PDF ebook available for purchase and immediate download which gives you 20 tools and other resources to use to re-engage your spouse.
 Or, if you want customized one-one-support for your specific situation, you can contact us to learn more about our personalized coaching services.

 You may also like: